BOAT-ocean-acoustics/fundamentals/boat_tutorials/acoustics/TS_02_discrete.md

 Furthermore, once we know how different types of objects scatterer sound, we can use that knowledge to interpret the echo signals we receive and infer the potential scattering sources.
 In cases when we already know or are very confident of what the scatterers are, we can even go one step further, to estimate scatterer properties, such as their size, shape, or material composition based on the spectral, temporal, or other features of the echoes.

+For simplicity, in this section we will focus on discussing echoes in the backscattering direction in the [monostatic](acoustics-scattering_monostatic_bistatic) scenario.